CocoaPods/blog.cocoapods.org/_drafts/Claim-Your-Pods.markdown

 be submitted as a pull request to the [master repo](https://github.com/CocoaPods/Specs).
-Because of this I would recommend that you thoroughly test your spec with the linting [tools](http://guides.cocoapods.org/terminal/commands.html#pod_lib_lint) to make sure everything works as expected.
+Because of this I would recommend that you thoroughly test your spec with the linting [tools](http://guides.cocoapods.org/terminal/commands.html#pod_lib_lint) and by using it in your real applications and/or demo applications to make sure everything works as expected.
+This is _your_ responsibility from hereon out.